Canon G5 X vs Panasonic GX800

 It is notable that the G5X has a hotshoe, while the GX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G5X has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G5X has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G5X was succeeded by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G5 X and the Panasonic GX800?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.